Payment Gateway Questions & Answers

 A. Your own exclusive e-Path gateway already has SSL.
 When you use e-Path your website does not need another SSL because your website has nothing to do with handling credit cards.
 Your bank may be getting mixed up, please point them to this website.
 Be mindful it is a requirement placed upon merchant account providers (banks) by the card vendors themselves (Visa, MasterCard etc.) that the bank must confirm an SSL is protecting things when credit card details are entered on the internet.
 They are doing the right thing by wanting this confirmed - send your bank the URL (web address) of your secure and exclusive e-Path gateway for them to become satisfied.

-Having said that, the newer types of browsers may alert a customer when they move from a secure gateway location back to a website that is not secure.
+But having said that, it is simply good practice to have your website protected by SSL.
+Some newer versions of browsers now alert a customer when they move from a secure (https) location back to a website that is not secure (http).
 We would recommend installing an SSL on your website to ensure the connection remains encrypted even after e-Path has done its job and returned the customer to your site.
+This way the online customer's browser will not show a warning message because they will be moving from one SSL protected location to another SSL protected location.

 Q. Do you hold money and transfer it into my account?